A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 More nutrients are thought to be preserved with this pasteurization method and vat pasteurized milk is usually not homogenized.

 This is considered to be a low temperature pasteurized milk and usually costs more than other types of pasteurized milk.
-It's also the hardest to find.
+Fortunately, it's not that hard to find these days at local health food stores.

 Regular pasteurization heats larger amounts of milk to a minimum of 162 degrees F. for at least 16 seconds and then it's rapidly cooled.